 UVdesk follows OAuth 2.0 to authenticate requests between your app and users.
 With OAuth, users can give you access to their UVdesk data without giving up their passwords.
 Here's how it works:

 Create and Manage Access Token from UVdesk-

 Create and Manage Access Token from Your App-

 Note- Let us know that it's actually you making the request.
-Since these gives you access to your tickets and these are tokens are equivalent to username/password in many ways, don't share it publicly.
+Since these give you access to your tickets and these are tokens are equivalent to username/password in many ways, don't share it publicly.

 What is my Access Privilege?

-I have Access Token.
+I have an Access Token.
 What's next?